dheerajgopi/langchain-apps/recipe-assistant/README.md

 The required libraries can be installed using the pip command.

-`pip install openai langchain streamlit streamlit-tags`
+`pip install openai langchain streamlit streamlit-tags duckduckgo-search`

 ## How to run the app locally